edgio-docs/edgio-docs/src/guides/v7/develop/rest_api/access_rules.md

 #### Request Body {/*request-body-get-all-access-rules-acl*/}

-Request body parameters are not required by this operation.
+Request body properties are not required by this operation.

 {{ API_RESPONSE.md }}